Tone cluster: Before the 1900s

+The concluding Arietta from Beethoven’s last Piano Sonata No. 32, Op.
+111 features a passage which, according to Martin Cooper “gives a momentary touch of blurredness by the repeated cluster of fourths.”

-The next known compositions after Charpentier's to feature tone clusters are Charles-Valentin Alkan's "Une fusée" (A Rocket) Op.
-55, published in 1859, and his "Les Diablotins" (The Imps), a miniature from the set of 49 Esquisses (sketches) for solo piano, published in 1861.
+The next known compositions after Charpentier's to feature tone clusters are by Charles-Valentin Alkan.
+One is Une fusée (A Rocket) Op.
+55, published in 1859, where the last page calls for a chord in the low register, pounded five times in a row, reading G-A-B♭-C♯-D-E-F-G, in which each of the three seconds on white keys are to be taken by a single finger.
+The other is "Les Diablotins" (The Imps), a miniature from the set of 49 Esquisses (sketches) for solo piano, published in 1861.

 There is also the solo piano piece Battle of Manassas, written in 1861 by "Blind Tom" Bethune and published in 1866.
 The score instructs the pianist to represent cannon fire at various points by striking "with the flat of the hand, as many notes as possible, and with as much force as possible, at the bass of the piano."
+This rolled G-A-B-C cluster later appears in Louis Moreau Gottschalk's Grande Fantaisie Triomphale sur L'hymne National Brésilien, published in 1869.
+The section features a stark contrast between the C Major cluster against the key of F# Major.
 In 1887, Giuseppe Verdi became the first notable composer in the Western tradition to write an unmistakable chromatic cluster: the storm music with which Otello opens includes an organ cluster (C, C♯, D) that also has the longest notated duration of any scored musical texture known.
 The choral finale of Gustav Mahler's Symphony No. 2 features a tone cluster of great poignancy arising naturally out of voice leading to the words "wird, der dich rief, dir geben":

 Still, it was not before the second decade of the twentieth century that tone clusters assumed a recognized place in Western classical music practice.